-The most popular route to getting to Lombok is by fast boat from Padang Bai Harbour in Bali and arriving at Bangsal Harbour in North Lombok.
+The most popular route to get to Lombok is by fast boat from Padang Bai Harbour in East Bali and arriving at Bangsal Harbour in North Lombok.

 Flying to Lombok is another alternative that is affordable and very efficient.
 Flights from Bali to Lombok operate on a daily basis and the cost is approximately $20 one way.

 Lombok is quite easy to navigate your way around and it can be done on a self-guided tour.
-The best means of transport when visiting Lombok, and like so many other asian countries, is to rent a car, motorbike, or scooter.
+The best means of transport around the island, and like so many other Asian countries, is to rent a car, motorbike, or scooter.

-5 AWESOME THINGS TO DO IN LOMBOK
+15 AWESOME THINGS TO DO IN LOMBOK

-The trek begins in Senaru, a small mountainside village at the base of Indonesia’s second largest active volcano, which is a whopping 3,726 meters high!
+The trek begins in Senaru, a small mountainside village at the base of Indonesia’s second-largest active volcano, which is a whopping 3,726 meters high!
 It’s the main hub for anyone wishing to take the Rinjani Trekking challenge.

 WHERE TO BOOK YOUR MOUNT RINJANI TREK

-However, from my experience the best option is to find your way to Senaru, which is the village where most people stay before and after trekking Mt Rinjani.
+However, from my experience, the best option is to find your way to Senaru, which is the village where most people stay before and after trekking Mt Rinjani.
 In Senaru you will be able to negotiate a price with any of the tour companies in the village.

 Mount Rinjani Crater Rim

-There is a couple of river crossings no more than knee deep and a muddy trail that leads through the jungle to the jaw dropping sight of Air Terjun Tiu Kelep.
+There is a couple of river crossings no more than knee-deep and a muddy trail that leads through the jungle to the jaw-dropping sight of Air Terjun Tiu Kelep.
 There is no waterfall that I have seen that can compare to this.